Fuukss/image-api/README.md

     Headers:
         -Authorization: Token <token>
     Body:
-        -image: image file in png or jpg format and file size less than 2Mb
+        - image: image file in png or jpg format and file size less than 2Mb
+        - expire_time: integer.
+If user account have option for links expiring in time, can choice expiring time in request in seconds.

     Response for accounts:
     - basic: